guyzmo/git-repo/README.md

 you've got an account on, you have to make a section in the gitconfig:

     [gitrepo "gitlab"]
-        private-key = YourVerySecretKey
+        private_token = YourVerySecretKey

     [gitrepo "github"]
-        private-key = YourOtherVerySecretKey
+        private_token = YourOtherVerySecretKey

     [gitrepo "bitbucket"]
-        private-key = username:password
+        private_token = username:password

-Here, we're setting the basics: just the private key.
-You'll notice that for bitbucket the private key is your username and password seperated by a column.
-That's because bitbucket does not offer throw away private keys for tools (I might implement BB's OAuth at some point).
+Here, we're setting the basics: just the private token.
+You'll notice that for bitbucket the private token is your username and password seperated by a column.
+That's because bitbucket does not offer throw away private tokens for tools (I might implement BB's OAuth at some point).

 You also have the ability to set up an alias:

     [gitrepo "bitbucket"]
         alias = bit
-        private-key = username:password
+        private_token = username:password

 that will change the command you use for a name you'll prefer to handle actions for the service you use: